ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 <strong>Double underscores</strong>

 The style can be chosen arbitrarily.
-The only limitation is that the same symbol must be used to open and close an emphasis area.
+The only limitation is that the same symbol must be used to open and close a stress area.

 Stress can be used in the middle of a word: